-If the CMF Award is used to finance Economic Development Activities in a mixed-use Development, leverage would only include Eligible Project Costs associated with physical structures for the identified Economic Development Activities.
-For shared development costs between the two uses (e.g., site work, common space, etc.), the CDFI Fund will accept a proration of these shared costs by

-Using the same example above, the calculation is the same, except focusing on the EDA component rather than the Affordable Housing:
+If the CMF Award is used to support or finance Economic Development Activities in a mixed-use Development, leverage would only include Eligible Project Costs associated with physical structures for the identified Economic Development Activities.
+For shared development costs between the two uses (e.g., site work, common space, etc.), the CDFI Fund will accept a proration of these shared costs by multiplying the total shared costs by the percentage of property square footage of the Economic Development Activities, by direct cost tracing, or a combination of these methods.
+Using the same example above, the calculation is the same, except for substituting the EDA component with Affordable Housing: